OSUSecLab/styx/README.md

 INFO: buf_size = 3361
 [+] Dataset 0 ready
 ```
 Now, enter the model's path.
-Note that we need the PCD encrypted one.
+Note that we need the PAD encrypted one.
 ```
 ../mnist.onnx
 ```